xtrikerpd/clab.tech/README.md

 Now let's ping from PC1 from PC2
 ### ![image](https://github.com/xtrikerpd/IPsec-Cisco-Router/assets/77069512/e154f023-56a2-477d-a33d-e431710b2847)

-To verify if the packets were actually encrypted we can repeat the command show crypto ipsec sa on one of the routets and we will see that count of encypted/decrypted packets were increased
+To verify if the packets were actually encrypted, we can repeat the command show crypto ipsec sa on one of the routers and see that the count of encrypted/decrypted packets has increased.
 ### ![image](https://github.com/xtrikerpd/IPsec-Cisco-Router/assets/77069512/5d77b9e6-50bc-4a66-8556-cecbad483489)